 Antibiotics are powerful drugs that treat serious infections.
 However, decades of overprescribing and misuse have resulted in bacteria that are increasingly resistant to these potent drugs, creating a growing threat of new superbugs that are difficult, and sometimes even impossible, to treat.
 According to the Centers for Disease Control and Prevention (CDC), drug-resistant bacteria cause two million illnesses and 23,000 deaths annually.

-NQP’s Antibiotic Stewardship Initiative was supported by an educational grant from Merck & Co., Inc., with additional support from Vizient, Inc., Astellas Pharma US, Inc., Infectious Diseases Society of America (IDSA), Society for Healthcare Epidemiology of America (SHEA), Premier, Inc., and HCA.
+The NQP Playbook™: Antibiotic Stewardship in Acute Care was supported by an educational grant from Merck & Co., Inc., with additional support from Vizient, Inc., Astellas Pharma US, Inc., Infectious Diseases Society of America (IDSA), Society for Healthcare Epidemiology of America (SHEA), Premier, Inc., and HCA.

-Contact National Quality Partners for information about how to support the development of a Playbook for the long-term care and ambulatory healthcare settings.
+Contact National Quality Partners for information about how to support the development of a Playbook for ambulatory healthcare settings.

 1030 15th Street NWSuite 800Washington DC 20005